Aviation and Aerospace TechnologiesSeptember 12, 2023

 Grade 9 (.5 Credit) ATHV1G

 Exploration of Aviation and Aerospace Technologies is intended for students wishing to sample a future in Aviation and Aerospace.
 Curriculum content focuses on an exploration of the maintenance and manufacturing of aircraft.
-The emphasis will be on project-based learning activities.
+Emphasis will be placed on project-based learning activities.

 Grade 10 (1 Credit) AV543V1S

 This course is intended for students wishing to investigate Aviation and Aerospace Technologies.
 Curriculum content focuses on the maintenance and manufacturing of aircraft.
-The emphasis will be on developing hands-on skills through project based activities.
+Emphasis will be placed on developing skills through hands-on, project based activities.

 Grade 11 (4 Credits) AV000V30